polm/fugashi/README.md

 [guide]: https://www.dampfkraft.com/nlp/how-to-tokenize-japanese.html
 [interactive demo]: https://share.streamlit.io/polm/fugashi-streamlit-demo/main/demo.py

-If you are on an unsupported platform (like PowerPC), you'll need to install MeCab first.
+If you are on a platform for which wheels are not provided, you'll need to install MeCab first.
 It's recommended you install [from source](https://github.com/taku910/mecab).
 If you need to build from source on Windows, [@chezou's fork](https://github.com/chezou/mecab) is recommended; see [issue #44](https://github.com/polm/fugashi/issues/44#issuecomment-954426115) for an explanation of the problems with the official repo.

+Known platforms without wheels:

+- Mac M1: need a CI build solution for this #55
+- musl-based distros like alpine #77
+- PowerPC
+- Windows 32bit

 ## Usage